 Dynamic Recovery Solutions is a debt collection agency that profits from unpaid consumer and commercial debts.

-Debt collections agencies like DRS work on behalf of companies making collection calls on old debts, with others, purchasing debts from these companies at a minimal cost.
+Debt collections agencies work on behalf of companies making collection calls on old debts, with others, purchasing debts from these companies at a minimal cost.

-From there, they persistently call and mail letters to the debtor, also appearing on their credit report, until the account is settled.
+From there, they persistently call and mail letters to the debtor, furthermore, appearing on their credit report, until the account is settled.